Manufacturing and the Trades

 Which pathway is offered?

-Destinations Career Academy of Wisconsin offers the Operating Engineer Pre-apprenticeship Program.
+Destinations Career Academy of Wisconsin offers the Heavy Machine Operations Pre-Apprenticeship.
 This program prepares students to enter an apprenticeship training program to become a journeyman operating engineer in the construction industry.
 Operating engineers work as heavy equipment operators, mechanics, or surveyors.
 They work with a variety of construction equipment such as cranes, bulldozers, excavators, forklifts, front end loaders, and backhoes.

 Who is Destinations Career Academy of Wisconsin partnering with?